Redocly/redocly-cli/docs/commands/push.md

 :::

-By default, the `push` command only updates an existing API definition version.
+By default, the `push` command only updates an existing API description version.
 If an API with the provided name and version doesn't exist in your organization, it isn't created automatically.
 For details on how to create an API, check the [Upsert an API with push](#upsert-an-api-with-push) section.

 :::warning

-Only API definitions with a CI source can be updated with the `push` command.
-Attempting to update API definitions created from other sources fails with an error.
+Only API descriptions with a CI source can be updated with the `push` command.
+Attempting to update API descriptions created from other sources fails with an error.

 :::